JorSanders/Laravel-youtube-tutorial/README.md

 ## Easy customizations

 You open up the .env file in the project root.
 You will see some enviorment variables just change these to your desired values.
-These are the default values as how i set them up
+These are the default values as how I set them up.
+Please change the IP address and projectname.
+If you cant open the .env file its hidden by default
 ```
 IPV4ADDRESS=192.168.0
 PROJECTNAME=unnamedproject